 Sarah’s ease and familiarity in toggling between the trial courts and appellate courts enables her to work with clients to identify creative appellate options.
 She has argued before the Missouri Courts of Appeal and has submitted amicus curiae briefs to the Supreme Court of Missouri and the U.S. Supreme Court, and her use of extraordinary writs during the discovery process and intervention stages has permitted Sarah to obtain early and cost-effective outcomes for her clients.

 Sarah is dedicated to mentoring young lawyers and students in the legal profession.
-She is a an active member of the firm’s Search Committee, and she continues working with recruited attorneys as a member of the firm’s Mentoring Task Force.
+She is actively involved with the firm’s Search Committee, and she continues working with recruited attorneys as a member of the firm’s Mentoring Task Force, Alternative Work Schedule Task Force, and as a member of the firm's Associates Committee.
 For several years, Sarah has been a visiting faculty member at the University of Kansas School of Law, teaching an intensive intersession course on deposition skills, and a similar course on expert witness preparation.
 She also serves as a resource for undergraduate students considering the legal profession.

 Sarah’s experience and representative matters include:

 Insurance.
 Sarah represents various insurance companies in high-stakes litigation.
-She has served as both trial and appellate counsel in a vexatious refusal action involving issues of first impression related to multi-insurer trigger issues and long-tail asbestos coverage.
-She also provides prelitigation and litigation avoidance counseling on claims handling and bad faith issues—and, when necessary, serves as counsel in declaratory coverage actions, equitable garnishments, failure to defend actions and bad faith actions.
+She has served as both trial and appellate counsel representing insurers, often on issues of first impression such as multi-insurer trigger issues in long-tail asbestos matters and bodily injury liability.
+She also provides prelitigation and litigation avoidance counseling on claims handling and extracontractual exposure issues—and, when necessary, serves as counsel in declaratory coverage actions, equitable garnishments, failure to defend actions and bad faith actions.

 Energy.
 Sarah represents energy and motor fuel companies in state law environmental liability claims resulting from legacy refining operations, as well as in appellate matters involving issues of first impression on class action settlements, class objections and constitutional arguments.
 See, e.g., AEP v.
 Conn, 2010 WL 3501256 (2010 U.S.)).
 She also assists these energy clients on insurance matters, providing guidance on policy implications in environmental liability litigation.